-The proposed wine bar and restaurant is moving into the long-abandoned space and is likely to become a classic haunt for diners and drinkers alike.
-Paxton, a doctor and former co-owner of the much-loved Bank Street Social, is no stranger to the hospitality industry and Stem looks to be a very impressive next venture.
+Paxton, a doctor and former co-owner of the much-loved Bank Street Social, is no stranger to the hospitality industry and Stem is looking to be a very impressive Hindley Street feature.

 “The venue is a five-minute walk from the recently redone RAH and the Uni SA campuses,” Paxton says.
-“It’s an energetic, bustling lprecinct and we’re thrilled to be part of it.”
+“It’s an energetic, bustling precinct and we’re thrilled to be part of it.”

-The collective has appointed a yet-to-be-named head chef who describes the menu as “generous and rustic.
+The collective has appointed a Mike Proud, formerly of Osteria Oggi’s brigade, as head chef who describes the primarily mediterranean menu as “generous and rustic.
 Food that is delicious rather than unnecessarily fancy.”

 “We want Stem to be both high quality and accessible,” continues Paxton.